stfnhmplr/homebridge-synology/README.md

-                "name": "Diskstation", // the name is displayed in homekit "ip": "192.168.178.1", // ip of your diskstation "mac": "A1:B3:C3:D4:E5:EX", // mac of your diskstation "port": "port number", // port number of the webinterface, default 5000 or 5001 (https) "secure": false, // set this to true if you use a secure connection (https) "account": "admin",
+                "name": "Diskstation", // the name is displayed in homekit "ip": "192.168.178.1", // ip of your diskstation "mac": "A1:B3:C3:D4:E5:EX", // mac of your diskstation "port": "port number", // (optional) port number of the webinterface, default 5000 (or 5001 if you set secure=true)
+                "secure": false, // set this to true if you use a secure connection (https) "account": "admin",
                 "password": "supersecret",
-                "version": 5, // DSM Version, default is 6
+                "version": 5, // (optional) DSM Version, default is 6
-                "timeout": 5000, // in ms, increase this value for slow network connections "disabled": ["switch", "temp"] // see "disable services" }
+                "timeout": 5000, // (optional) in ms, increase this value for slow network connections "disabled": ["switch", "temp"] // (optional) see "disable services" }
         ]
     }

 ## Disable services
 You can disable services of your Synology accessory.
 Add a `disabled` property with an array to your config.json.
 You can add the following parameters:
 - `switch` to disable the On/Off switch
 - `temp` to disable the temperature
 - `stats` to disable the custom characeristics cpu load and disk usage quote.
+**Note** This accessory will only appear as switch at the Apple Home App.
+Use the EVE App instead to get all services.

+## Two factor authentification (2FA)
+This plugin does not support 2FA.
+If you have enabled 2FA, you can't use this plugin.

 # Functions
 - wake up (wake-on-lan has to be active) your diskstation